Aohzan/ipx800/README.md

   description: default brightness for xpwm, xpwm_rgb and xpwm_rgbw only for turn on command (must be between 1 and 255)
   required: false
   type: int
+invert:
+  description: invert the value returned for binary_sensors (on become off and vice versa)
+  required: false
+  type: bool
 ```

 ## Push data from the IPX800